Contents

 Prospective for Leaking.

-The final cost per skylight depends upon the size of the window, any finishes to assist block out UV rays or enhance energy efficiency, and other modifications to fit the style and requirements of your house.
+The last cost per skylight depends upon the size of the window, any finishes to assist block out UV rays or enhance energy performance, and other personalizations to fit the style and needs of your house.

-Many standard-sized skylights cost $150 to $3,500.
-The bigger the skylight, the higher the price.
-If your roof opening doesn’t fit among the below sizes, anticipate to pay at least 25% more for the system than the next-closest requirement option on this list.
+A lot of standard-sized skylights cost $150 to $3,500.
+The larger the skylight, the greater the price.
+If your roof opening doesn’t fit among the listed below sizes, anticipate to pay at least 25% more for the system than the next-closest requirement option on this list.

 16-by-16 inches$ 150– $600.